kranz912/kranz912/_kranz_nikolai/DearAngel.markdown

 -----
 ## Proposal

-I asked her if what she felt with the flowers, she told me that she thinks that she loves me.
+I asked her if what she felt with the flowers, she told me that she thinks that I like her.
 I decided to tell her everything, my intentions, my feelings.
 If she will be my girlfriend, I will make sure she will be my last one.
 -----
 --------